crond-jaist/cylms/README.md

 Below we provide a brief overview of the main CyLMS components:

-* `cylms.py`: Main program used to access all the functionality provided by CyLMS.
+* `cylms.py`: Main program used to access all the functionality provided by CyLMS

-* `cnt2lms.py`: Core module that converts a given training content description file to an equivalent SCORM package.
+* `cnt2lms.py`: Core module that converts a given training content description file to an equivalent SCORM package

 * `lms_mgmt.py`: Module that contains integration support with the Moodle LMS, such as adding and removing activities, etc.

-* `cfg_mgmt.py`: Module used for managing the configuration file.
+* `cfg_mgmt.py`: Module used for managing the configuration file

 For your convenience we also provide some sample files:

-* `training_example.yml`: Example training content file; for details about the training content representation used in CyLMS see the User Guide.
+* `demo quiz.yml` and `training_example.yml`: Example training content
+  files; for details about the training content representation used in CyLMS see the User Guide

-* `config_example`: Example configuration file with settings regarding the Moodle LMS that is to be managed via CyLMS, such as host name, repository directory, course name, etc. This file needs to be updated if you modify the provided Moodle VM, or you set up your own Moodle host.
+* `config_example`: Example configuration file with settings regarding the Moodle LMS that is to be managed via CyLMS, such as host name, repository directory, course name, etc. This file needs to be updated if you modify the provided Moodle VM, or you set up your own Moodle host

 ## References

-For a research background about CyLMS, please consult the following paper:
+For a research background regarding CyLMS, please refer to the following paper:

-* D. Tang, C. Pham, K. Chinen, R. Beuran, "Interactive Cybersecurity Defense Training Inspired by Web-based Learning Theory", IEEE 9th International Conference on Engineering Education (ICEED 2017), Kanazawa, Japan, November 9-10, 2017, pp. 103-108.
+* R. Beuran, D. Tang, Z. Tan, S. Hasegawa, Y. Tan, Y. Shinoda, "Supporting Cybersecurity Education and Training via LMS
+  Integration: CyLMS", Springer Education and Information Technologies, November 2019, vol. 24, no. 6, pp. 3619-3643.

-For the list of contributors, please check the file CONTRIBUTORS.
+For a list of contributors to this project, please check the file CONTRIBUTORS included with the source code.